thepassle/blog/blog/i-overengineered-my-blog/index.md

 I've been interested in Service Worker templating for a while now, largely inspired by [Jeff Posnick](https://jeffy.info/)'s work.
 Last year, I explored **[SWSR](/definitions#swsr)** and created a library called **[SWTL](https://github.com/thepassle/swtl)**, which this blog is built with.

 **SWTL** is a Service Worker Templating Language for component-like templating in service workers.
-With it, you can streams templates to the browser as they're being parsed, and it can be used on the client side (in a, well, service worker), in Node(/Bun/Deno) processes, as well as other serverless, edge, or otherwise worker-like environments.
+With it, you can stream templates to the browser as they're being parsed, and it can be used on the client side (in a, well, service worker), in Node(/Bun/Deno) processes, as well as other serverless, edge, or otherwise worker-like environments.
 You can read more about **SWTL** [here](/blog/service-worker-templating-language-(swtl)/).

 I strongly believe that when you build a library or tool, you have to eat your own dogfood and actually build some projects with it yourself.
 I've used **SWTL** for a couple of small projects, as well as an internal project at work, and I've been wanting to build a personal blog for a while now as opposed to hosting all my content on [dev.to](https://dev.to/thepassle) only, so it seemed as good a time as any.